 'Making monuments come back to life': Sneak peek into Holy Roller preservation

-Fanshawe College and the 1st Hussars Association of London opens their doors Thursday for a sneak peek into the ongoing work to preserve the Holy Roller memorial.
+Fanshawe College and the 1st Hussars Association of London opened their doors Thursday for a sneak peek into the ongoing work to preserve the Holy Roller memorial.

 “Fanshawe was very good in becoming our hosts, they are providing the facility, tools, they’re providing technical assistance and the staff and students are volunteering to help…they’ll have something they can treasure for the rest of their lives,” says retired lieutenant-colonel Ian Haley, project director of the Holy Roller preservation.